SirRandoo/toolkit-utils/README.md

 - !buy reviveall
   - Revives every dead colonist.
-- !buy revive
+- !buy reviveme
   - Revives the viewer's pawn.
-- !buy heal
+- !buy healme
   - Emulates a healer mech serum, but cuts out the streamer having to tell a viewer's pawn to use it.